 \section{Kripke completeness of $\MSSIC$}

-In this appendix we provide a proof of \cref{prop:L Kripke complete}, which states the Kripke completeness of $\MSSIC$ and provides a first-order characterization of the $\MSSIC$-frames.
-We utilize the SQEMA algorithm introduced in \cite{CoGoVa06} and extended to polyadic formulas in \cite{CoGoVa06b}.
-We show that the algorithm succeeds on all the axioms of $\MSSIC$ and we compute their locally first-order correspondent formulas.
-The success of the algorithm guarantees that all the axioms are canonical, and hence that $\MSSIC$ is Kripke complete.
+In this appendix we present a proof of \cref{prop:L Kripke complete}, which states the Kripke completeness of $\MSSIC$ and provides a first-order characterization of the $\MSSIC$-frames.
+We utilize the SQEMA algorithm \cite{CoGoVa06} and its extension to polyadic formulas \cite{CoGoVa06b}.
+We show that the algorithm succeeds on all the axioms of $\MSSIC$ and compute their locally first-order correspondent formulas.
+The success of the algorithm guarantees that all the axioms are canonical, and that $\MSSIC$ is Kripke complete.